nuist-chengfei/Python-Projects/Simple Password Generator/readme.md

 **Enter the length:**
 <br>
-provide how long you want the code to be (only numbers)
+provide how long you want the password to be (only numbers)

 **Do you want to have numbers? (y/n)**
 <br>